 Jaspers K. The meaning and purpose of history.
 M., 1994.

-In the literature, one can come across discrepancies about the origin of the science of sociology.
-If we are talking about science, then the most accurate date of its foundation should be considered 1826, when Comte began to read public lectures in the course of positive philosophy.
-Most authors point to 1830 as the beginning of the publication of the “Course ...”, others consider (for example, A. Radugin and K. Radugin) the year of birth of sociology in 1839, since then the 3rd volume of the “Course ...” was published, in which Kont first used biltermin "sociology".
+In the literature one can find discrepancies regarding the origin of the science of sociology.
+If we are talking about science, the most accurate date of its foundation should be considered 1826, when Comte began giving public lectures on the course of positive philosophy.
+Most authors point to 1830 as the beginning of the publication of the “Course...”, others consider (for example, A. Radugin and K. Radugin) the year of birth of sociology to be 1839, since the 3rd volume of the “Course...” was published then, in which Comte first used the term "sociology".

-Comte O. The course of positive philosophy // Man.
-Thinkers of the past and present of his life, death and immortality.
-XIX century.
-M., 1995.
-S. 221.
+Comte O. Course of positive philosophy // Man.
+Thinkers of the past and present about life, death and immortality.
+XIX century M., 1995.
+P. 221.

 Marx K. Decree. op.